Training Reasoning Models on Saturated Problems via Failure-Prefix Conditioning: Main Experiment

+\textbf{RLVR training.} We train the base model using Dr.GRPO~\cite{liu2025r1zero}, a variant of GRPO that mitigates response length bias.
+All models use the same configuration with 16 rollouts per question, representing a standard, non-aggressive exploration setting.
+Further details are provided in Appendix~\ref{appendix:GRPO_training}.

-\textbf{Evaluation} We evaluate all models on five math reasoning benchmarks spanning a wide range of difficulties (from easiest to hardest): MATH500~\cite{hendrycks2021measuring}, AMC12~\cite{amc12dataset}, AIME24~\cite{aime24dataset}, AIME25~\cite{aime25dataset}, and HMMT25~\cite{hmmt25dataset}.
-For each question, we generate 32 samples and report the mean accuracy (pass@1) to ensure statistical robustness.
-Additionally, to determine if the method is merely sharpening the distribution~\cite{yue2025limit-of-rlvr, Kim2025RLvsDistill} or genuinely improving capability~\cite{du2025prorl, setlur2025e3}, we report pass@$k$ metrics up to pass@32 using the 32 responses.
-All evaluations are performed with a maximum inference token limit of $32000$.
-Full details of the evaluation setup are provided in Appendix~\ref{appendix:evaluation}.
+\textbf{Evaluation.} We evaluate all models on five math reasoning benchmarks spanning a wide range of difficulties (from easiest to hardest): MATH500~\cite{hendrycks2021measuring}, AMC12~\cite{amc12dataset}, AIME24~\cite{aime24dataset}, AIME25~\cite{aime25dataset}, and HMMT25~\cite{hmmt25dataset}.
+For each question, we generate 32 samples and report the mean accuracy to ensure statistical robustness.
+Details of the evaluation setup are provided in Appendix~\ref{appendix:inference_details}.